StevenTammen/bibledocs.org/content/about-the-site.md

 Perhaps the most self-explanatory of all these special content sections, sidenote sections contain exactly what you think they would: writing that is only sorta-kinda related to what is under current discussion.

-As a general principle, I try to avoid remarks that are well and trully off-topic, so these sections contain things that are related but only tangentially so.
+As a general principle, I try to avoid remarks that are well and truly off-topic, so these sections contain things that are related but only tangentially so.

 These sidenote sections and footnotes are used somewhat interchangeably, although I probably use these more overall since they can be quickly scanned/skimmed visually whereas footnotes cannot.